-Why be a Priority Artiste?
+Why Register as a Supporting Artiste?

 Want to know more about the application process or pay?
 See Artiste FAQ’s